nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 ## _References_

 [^lastpost]: [Nix Is Right.
 Its Cost Is Not.](./store-was-never-the-point), the previous piece in this series.
 The passage in question is in the section "CA or Bust": the boundary between the reproducible regime and the signed regime "becomes a field in the atom's metadata."

+[^pace]: The joint call is reported by [The Register](https://www.theregister.com/ai-and-ml/2026/09/14/big-ai-sets-out-its-terms-for-regulatory-capture-and-calls-it-pace-the-frontier/5296067), 14 September 2026, and argued for in [The Washington Post](https://www.washingtonpost.com/opinions/2026/09/15/pacing-an-ai-frontier-does-not-require-government-labs-can-do-it/), 15 September 2026.
+The proposals, as reported: embedded evaluators inside the labs, common safety standards, and limits on the rate of progress with government support.

 [^navier]: The dispute over credit for OpenAI's claimed Navier–Stokes result, September 2026.
 See [MIT Technology Review's account](https://www.technologyreview.com/2026/09/08/1143747/what-openais-latest-controversy-tells-us-about-the-future-of-math/) and [Axios's](https://www.axios.com/2026/09/08/openai-math-solution-navier-stokes-credit).
 I take no position on who is right; the point is that the argument is about what was posted when, and that a public record with dates is the instrument for settling it.